-This handbook has been compiled to acquaint students with the TERI School of Advanced Studies and its regulations, and with the responsibility that comes their way as members of the TERI School of Advanced Studies family.
-It is to be read in conjunction with the Information Brochure 2017-18 issued by the deemed University.
+This handbook has been compiled to acquaint students with the TERI University and its regulations, and with the responsibility that comes their way as members of the TERI University family.
+It is to be read in conjunction with the Information Brochure 2017-18 issued by the University.
 Students are advised to keep this handbook conveniently and refer to it during the course of their study.